medartus/Airbnb-Paris/README.md

 ```
 pip install -r requirements.txt
 ```
-2. Create the Mysql database and copy the database files.
-Run the batch file : `CreateDatabase.bat`.

-To access and visualize the database, you can use [MySQL Workbench](https://dev.mysql.com/downloads/workbench/).
+To access and visualize the database, you can use [pgAdmin](https://www.pgadmin.org/download/).

-Database informations :
-- MYSQL_DATABASE: `airbnb`
-- MYSQL_USER: `user`
-- MYSQL_PASSWORD: `password`
-- MYSQL_ROOT_PASSWORD: `password`

 ## Organization of Files and Folders